 The details of how these systems work vary widely, but there are two common elements: one, the group works by consensus most of the time; two, there is a formal voting mechanism to fall back on when consensus cannot be reached.

-Consensus merely means an agreement that everyone is willing to live with.
-It is not an ambiguous state: a group has reached consensus on a given question when someone proposes that consensus has been reached, and no one contradicts the assertion.
-The person proposing consensus should, of course, state specifically what the consensus is, and what actions would be taken in consequence of it, if they're not obvious.
+Consensus simply means an agreement that everyone is willing to live with.
+It is not an ambiguous state: a group has reached consensus on a given question when someone proposes that consensus has been reached and no one contradicts the assertion.
+The person proposing consensus should, of course, state specifically what the consensus is, and what actions would be taken in consequence of it, if those are not obvious.

 Most conversation in a project is on technical topics, such as the right way to fix a certain bug, whether or not to add a feature, how strictly to document interfaces, etc. Consensus-based governance works well because it blends seamlessly with the technical discussion itself.
 By the end of a discussion, there is often general agreement on what course to take.
 Someone will usually make a concluding post, which is simultaneously a summary of what has been decided and an implicit proposal of consensus.
 This provides a last chance for someone else to say "Wait, I didn't agree to that.
 We need to hash this out some more."

 For small, uncontroversial decisions, the proposal of consensus is implicit.
 For example, when a developer spontaneously commits a bugfix, the commit itself is a proposal of consensus: "I assume we all agree that this bug needs to be fixed, and that this is the way to fix it."
 Of course, the developer does not actually say that; she just commits the fix, and the others in the project do not bother to state their agreement, because silence is consent.
 If someone commits a change that turns out not to have consensus, the result is simply for the project to discuss the change as though it had not already been committed.
 The reason this works is the topic of the next section.